AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/index.md

 See [Getting Access to Data](getting-access-to-data.md) for more information about downloading data.
 Once an AWS account has been created for you, you can access data on S3 via the data download script in the repository.

+## Getting access to compute

+See [Getting Access to Compute](getting-access-to-compute.md) for more information about how we provide access to virtual computers.